Information as per 31 March 2023 annual report

 ART’s portfolio of secured senior and mezzanine loan investments have increased in scale and diversity over the past year.
 These loans are typically secured on real estate investment and development assets with attractive risk-adjusted income returns from either current or capitalised interest or coupons.

-During the six months to 30 September 2022, four loans for £9.0 million (including accrued interest and exit fees) were fully repaid and a further £2.4 million (including accrued interest) was received as part repayments.
-Post period end, one loan of £1.1 million was drawn, additional drawdowns of £1.9 million were made on existing loans and part loan repayments were received amounting to £0.67 million (including accrued interest).
+During the year, six loans totalling £10.7 million (including accrued interest and exit fees) were fully repaid and a further £5.2 million (including accrued interest) was received as part repayments.
+Post year end, no new loans were drawn but additional drawdowns of £3.3 million were made on existing loans, one loan was fully repaid for £1.5 million (including accrued interest and exit fees) and part payments for other loans were received amounting to £2.3 million (including accrued interest).

-Each loan will typically have a term of up to two years, a maximum 75% loan to gross development value ratio and be targeted to generate attractive risk-adjusted income returns.
-As at 30 September 2022, the senior portfolio has an average LTV of 64.4% based on loan commitments (with mezzanine loans having an LTV range of between 48.8% and 78.6% whilst the highest approved senior loan LTV is 72.9%).
+Each loan will typically have a term of up to two years (one loan has a term of four years), a maximum 75% loan to gross development value ratio and be targeted to generate attractive risk-adjusted income returns.
+As at 31 March 2023, the portfolio had an average LTV of 63.5% (with average approved LTV between 48.8% and 78.6% for mezzanine facilities while the highest approved LTV for senior loans is 72.9%).

-Two loans in the portfolio have entered receivership: ART is closely working with stakeholders to maximise capital recovery.
-The Company has considered the security on these loans (which are a combination of a first charge and a second charge over the respective assets and personal guarantees) and have calculated an ECL on these two loans of approximately £2.3 million; the Group have also provided for an ECL on the remainder of the loans’ portfolio for an additional £0.9 million: in total, the Group have provided for an ECL of £3.2 million in its consolidated accounts.
+Three loans in the portfolio, with a total balance at year end of £6.8 million, have entered receivership: ART is closely working with stakeholders to maximise capital recovery.
+The Company has considered the security on these loans (which are a combination of a first charge and a second charge over the respective assets and personal guarantees) and have calculated an Expected Credit Loss (‘ECL’) on these three loans of approximately £2.9 million; the Group has also provided for an ECL on the remainder of the loans’ portfolio for an additional £0.8 million: in total, the Group has provided for an ECL of £3.7 million in its consolidated accounts.